Home Blog Assignment of Contract

 In other cases, some contracts allow an assignment of contract without any formal notification to other contract parties.
 If this is the case, once the existing contract party decides to reassign his duties, he must create a “Letter of Assignment” to notify any other contract signers of the change.

 The Letter of Assignment must include details about who is to take over the contractual obligations of the exiting party and when the transfer will take place.
-It must also be signed by both the incoming and outgoing parties.
+If the assignment is valid, the assignor is not required to obtain the consent or signature of the other parties to the original contract for the valid assignment to take place.

 Check out this article to learn more about how assigning a contract works.